 State ownership of economy | V-Dem Institute Varieties of Democracy |

-If there were visits average number of visits or required materials with tax officials | World Bank Enterprise Surveys |
+If there were visits, average number of visits or required meetings with tax officials | World Bank Group Enterprise Surveys |

-Percent of firms with at least 10% of government/state ownership | World Bank Enterprise Surveys |
+Percent of firms with at least 10% of government/state ownership | World Bank Group Enterprise Surveys |

-Senior management time spent dealing with the requirements of government regulation (%) | World Bank Enterprise Surveys |
+Senior management time spent dealing with the requirements of government regulation | World Bank Group Enterprise Surveys |

 Would a government official be surprised if you offered a bribe…or would they be surprised if you didn’t?
 The Expectation subdomain captures the degree to which bribery is considered normal and expected, relying on variables that measure the frequency of bribery demands and whether public officials and private firms generally act ethically.